 Up to 60% of people with von Hippel Lindau disease have retinal hemangioblastomas, a type of tumor that starts in the retina, a part of the eye that helps you see.
 The median age for people with VHL to develop a retinal hemangioblastomas is 25, although they can occur as early as 1 year.
 They can grow in both eyes or multiple sites within the same eye.
 Because tumors can occur when a person with VHL is young, it is essential that eye examinations start as early as possible, so appropriate treatment can be given.

 Pancreas Tumors and Cysts

 Between 20% and 50% of people with VHL develop cysts or serous cystadenomas in the pancreas.
 These cysts are benign and usually do not cause problems.
 Sometimes they grow large and press on surrounding pancreatic tissue or other organs in the body, causing blockage of the pancreas, pain or problems with other organs.

 Pancreatic neuroendocrine tumors are found in 15% of patients with von Hippel Lindau disease.
 They often do not have symptoms.
 However, they may behave like true cancers and may spread to other organs in the body.
 Neuroendocrine tumors usually spread only if they grow larger than 3 centimeters (slightly more than 1 inch).
 The average age for people with VHL to develop pancreatic tumors or cysts is 35.

 Von Hippel Lindau Disease Types

 There are two major categories of VHL: type 1 and type 2.
-The main difference is that people with Type 2 disease usually do not develop pheochromocytomas.
+The main difference is that people with Type 1 disease rarely develop pheochromocytomas.